 Centrale Montemartini: pieces of an acrolith statue of Fortunae Huiusce Diei which were found in Temple B

 The statue was an acrolith (from the Greek words meaning height/extremity and stone) i.e. the head, the arms and the legs were made of marble, whereas the clothed parts of the body were made of wood or bronze.
 It was not a new development in sculpture because this technique had been used by Phidias at Olympia in the Vth century BC.
 Another later acrolith statue was found at Basilica di Massenzio.

 (left) Fašade: (right) detail of its decoration

-In 1731 the Cesarini built a large theatre on a site next to their palace.
+In 1731 the Cesarini built a theatre on a site next to their palace.
 The building was designed by Girolamo Theodoli, but the fašade is an 1826 addition by Pietro Holl which reflects the impact of Neoclassicism on traditional baroque subjects (you may wish to compare the two personifications of Fame on the top of Teatro Argentina with those of Fontana di Trevi).
-It is now a drama theatre, but in the past it was mainly used for operas.
+It is now a drama theatre, but in the past it was used also for opera buffa.

 (left) Courtyard; (right-above) windows; (right-below) entrance